 The schema file is a Schema object describing the index’s format, serialized as JSON.
 It, too, is versioned, and a given snapshot file will reference one and only one schema file.

-only one indexing process may safely modify the index at any given time.
+By default, only one indexing process may safely modify the index at any given

 By default, each segment has up to five logical components: lexicon, postings, document storage, highlight data, and deletions.
 Binary data from these components gets stored in virtual files within the “cf.dat” compound file; metadata is stored in a shared “segmeta.json” file.